 In pursuit of the Bank’s legitimate interests, unless your private interests are overriding (e.g. providing Bank services, recruitment of employees and trainees, credit risk assessment, management of your debt, dispute resolution, etc.);

 Your consent to the processing of your personal data.

 Received directly from you (provided when completing and submitting forms/inquiries/requests/claims/applications both at the central office and/or customer service unit of the Bank and in the online banking system, Bank's mobile app or website www.medbank.lt, calling the Bank’s contact centre or visiting the Bank’s premises),

 Generated automatically to the extent provided by applicable legislation (when visiting the website and/or social network account, using mobile applications).

 The Bank obtains your personal data from other sources, such as:

-State authorities and institutions (e.g. the Bank of Lithuania, the Ministry of Finance of the Republic of Lithuania, State Social Insurance Fund Board under the Ministry of Social Security and Labour of the Republic of Lithuania (SODRA), Statistics Lithuania, National Paying Agency, Lithuanian Agricultural Advisory Service, State Enterprise Deposit and Investment Insurance, State Enterprise Centre of Registers, State Enterprise Regitra);
+state authorities and institutions (such as the Bank of Lithuania, the Ministry of Finance of the Republic of Lithuania, State Social Insurance Fund Board under the Ministry of Social Security and Labour of the Republic of Lithuania (SODRA), Statistics Lithuania (State Data Agency), National Paying Agency under the Ministry of Agriculture, Lithuanian Agricultural Advisory Service, State Enterprise Deposit and Investment Insurance, State Enterprise Centre of Registers, State Enterprise Regitra);